“Time is an inelastic resource. No matter how high the demand, we cannot rent, hire or buy more of it.”

 Spend time being strategic.
 With your executive team, jointly create three to five year goals (i.e., In three to five years, what do we want to be known for?
 What do we want to have accomplished by a point in time?).
 With this defined, be the rock on your team that gives time to set expectations around what the team will do this coming year as the first step toward your three to five year vision.
 What’s your Annual Plan?
 From this point, then, what’s your Quarterly Plan for the next quarter?
 Button everything up by identifying who’s accountable for what and by clearly defining what success looks like.
 Allow your leaders to take ownership.

 Once your strategic roadmap is created, then you can define where you should be spending your time, both internally and externally: Based on your strategic roadmap, should you spend time with key stakeholders?
 With essential supply chain partners?
 With your potential customer base?
 With current core customers who might grow their accounts with you?
+What is your CEO KPI dashboard telling you?

 Create Accountability and a Culture of Transparency.
 Raise the bar on transparency while also raising the bar on personal accountability.
 This is probably the greatest advantage of a tool such as the Rhythm Dashboard.
 Each quarter is a 13-Week Race to accomplish a set of Quarterly Priorities that will take your company to where you want to be by year-end.
 Each week, your team members should each status the Quarterly Priorities they own so you can be more proactive than reactive by solving problems, issues, and challenges in real-time during your Weekly Team Meetings.
 This type of transparency also builds a higher level of personal accountability throughout your organization.
 Work very hard to build accountable leaders and teams.